flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Information on how to install with the FlyByWire Installer can be found here: [Installation Guide](../installation.md).

-??? failure "Bad Performance after Sim Update 7 and Using DX12"
+??? bug "Bad Performance after Sim Update 7 and Using DX12"
     ### Poor Performance After Sim Update 7 and Using DX12

     !!! tip ""